craigduncanlab/shelf/content/Demo.md

 ## Lower level heading

-/* Multi-line notes that appear with each block, in the 'Notes' section of the editor. */
+/* Multi-line notes that appear with each block, in the 'Notes' section of the editor.

+Second line.

+*/

 Alternatively, you can format the multi-line notes as code e.g.
 ```